anon-blue/anon.blue/README.txt

-    whatthefuckisthatWTFWTFWTFFFFH      hello,i am ae   Eray otherpeopleisusethi s like woody.are you there.…ERAYERAYEREAYERAYEARYEeRrAa
+    whatthefuckisthatWTFWTFWTFFFFH      hello,i am ae   Eray otherpeopleisusethi s like woody.are you there.…ERAYERAYEREAYERAYEARYEeRrAaYyJjjjjAaaaCcccKkkkJACK